Waitematā DHB Smoke Free Service

 We have a duty to provide a safe and healthy environment to all our patients, visitors and staff.
 Whether you would like support to manage nicotine withdrawal or not, we ask you to respect our non-smoking policy while you are in the hospital and grounds.

-If a hospital stay has got you thinking about ways to get healthy, including cutting out tobacco, our Smokefree team is available during your admission to offer advice on using NRT and organise a referral to a community or hospital based service.
-You don't need to wait for us to refer you though, you can contact a community based free service (see below) to help you stop smoking at any time.
+If a hospital stay has got you thinking about ways to get healthy, including cutting out tobacco, our Smokefree team is available during your admission to offer advice on using NRT and organise a referral to a community based smokefree service.
+You don't need to wait for us to refer you though, you can contact the services (see below) at any time.

 Free community based services to help you stop smoking